vilted/First-WordPress-Project/README.md

 # First-WordPress-Project
-Multipurpose Single Page Template (based on the design created by Raphael Lechner)
+Representative Personal Web Page Template (based on the design created by Raphael Lechner)